July 4, 2022

 • asset (String)

 Optional.
-Currency codes separated by comma.
-Supported assets: “USDT”, “TON”, “BTC”, “ETH”, “BNB”, “BUSD” and “USDC”.
-Defaults to all assets.
+Cryptocurrency alphabetic code.
+Supported assets: “USDT”, “TON”, “BTC”, “ETH”, “LTC”, “BNB”, “TRX” and “USDC” (and “JET” for testnet).
+Defaults to all currencies.

 • invoice_ids (String)

 Optional.
-Invoice IDs separated by comma.
+List of invoice IDs separated by comma.

 • status (String)